Reupenny/AS-Notified/README.md

 Please note this is my first plugin for wordpress and I am new to PHP.

+If you use and enjoy Better Notified consider Making a donation to support its development [Donate](https://azurestudio.co.nz)

 ## Features

 🔷 Failed email notifications: